Union of European Democrats: Modern period (2020–present)

+Merger

+On 12 July 2026, the party merged with the political association Centre Poland to create Centre Union, with Paulina Hennig-Kloska as the leader.
+The party's stated ideology is combining economic growth with environmental protection.
+The merger is to be based on the structures of the Union of European Democrats given it slong history; as such, EUD formally changed its name to Centre Union while incorporating the environment of Centre Poland into its ranks.
+The party had 800 members at the time of its creation (500 original EUD members and 300 Centre Poland activists) and became a member o the Alliance of Liberals and Democrats for Europe Party.

 European affiliation

-The UED is not officially affiliated with any European party.
+The UED was not officially affiliated with any European party.
 Its predecessor, the Democratic Party, was affiliated with the Alliance of Liberals and Democrats for Europe Party with MEPs in the liberal group.
 However, UED MP Jacek Protasiewicz was a member of the European People's Party group in the Parliamentary Assembly of the Council of Europe, which corresponds to the European membership of the Polish People's Party and Protasiewicz's previous party (Civic Platform).

 Ideology and program

-The Union of European Democrats is largely a liberal conservative and social-liberal party that is described as centrist, or centre-right.
+The Union of European Democrats was largely a liberal conservative and social-liberal party that was described as centrist, or centre-right.

 The party was formed by conservative defectors from the Civic Platform as well as former members of the Poland Fair Play party.
-It is a member of the Polish Coalition, a centre-right political coalition.
+It was a member of the Polish Coalition, a centre-right political coalition.

-It advocates for the federalisation of the European Union.
+It advocated for the federalisation of the European Union.

 Program

-The party program declaration is concerned with the defense of Polish democracy, support for Poland's membership of the European Union and NATO, and the putative threats to Poland posed by Russia.
-The UED supports the creation of a federal Europe.
-The party also advocates civil service reform, the separation of church and state, and the introduction of civil partnerships.
+The party program declaration was concerned with the defense of Polish democracy, support for Poland's membership of the European Union and NATO, and the putative threats to Poland posed by Russia.
+The UED supported the creation of a federal Europe.
+The party also advocated civil service reform, the separation of church and state, and the introduction of civil partnerships.